Sri Lanka's ousted president says he 'took all possible steps' to prevent crisis | Politics

 Sri Lanka's ousted president says he 'took all possible steps' to prevent crisis

-He flew to the Maldives and then to Singapore after hundreds of thousands of anti-government protesters came out on the streets of Colombo a week ago and occupied his official residence and offices.
-Sri Lanka's parliament met on Saturday to begin the process of electing a new president, as a shipment of fuel arrived to provide some relief to the crisis-hit nation.
+He flew to the Maldives and then Singapore after hundreds of thousands of anti-government protesters came out onto the streets of Colombo a week ago and occupied his official residence and offices.
+Sri Lanka's parliament met on Saturday to begin the process of electing a new president, and a shipment of fuel arrived to provide some relief to the crisis-hit nation.

-Sri Lanka's ousted president Gotabaya Rajapaksa, who fled overseas this week to escape a popular uprising against his government, has said he took "all possible steps" to avert the economic crisis that has engulfed the island nation.
-Rajapaksa's resignation was accepted by parliament on Friday.
-He flew to the Maldives and then to Singapore after hundreds of thousands of anti-government protesters came out on the streets of Colombo a week ago and occupied his official residence and offices.
+Sri Lanka's ousted president, who fled overseas this week to escape a popular uprising against his government, has said he took "all possible steps" to avert the economic crisis that has engulfed the island nation.
+Gotabaya Rajapaksa's resignation was accepted by parliament on Friday.
+He flew to the Maldives and then Singapore after hundreds of thousands of anti-government protesters came out onto the streets of Colombo a week ago and occupied his official residence and offices.

-Sri Lanka's parliament met on Saturday to begin the process of electing a new president, as a shipment of fuel arrived to provide some relief to the crisis-hit nation.
-During the proceedings Dhammika Dasanayake, the secretary general of Sri Lanka's parliament, formally read out Rajapaksa's resignation letter, the contents of which have not previously been made public.
+Sri Lanka's parliament met on Saturday to begin the process of electing a new president, and a shipment of fuel arrived to provide some relief to the crisis-hit nation.
+Dhammika Dasanayake, the secretary general of Sri Lanka's parliament, formally read out Rajapaksa's resignation letter, the contents of which had not previously been made public.

-In his letter Rajapaksa said Sri Lanka's financial crisis was rooted in years of economic mismanagement that pre-dated his presidency, along with the COVID-19 pandemic that drastically reduced Sri Lanka's tourist arrivals and remittances from foreign workers.
+In the letter, Rajapaksa said Sri Lanka's financial crisis was rooted in years of economic mismanagement that pre-dated his presidency and in the COVID-19 pandemic that drastically reduced Sri Lanka's tourist arrivals and remittances from foreign workers.
 "It is my personal belief that I took all possible steps to address this crisis, including inviting parliamentarians to form an all-party or unity government," the letter said.

 Parliament will next meet on Tuesday to accept nominations for the post of the president.
 A vote to decide the country's leader is set to take place on Wednesday.
-Six-time prime minister Ranil Wickremesinghe, an ally of the Rajapaksas who is the sole representative of his party in parliament, has been sworn in as acting president until then.
+Prime minister Ranil Wickremesinghe, an ally of Rajapaksa who is the sole representative of his party in parliament, has been sworn in as acting president until then.

-Wickremesinghe, who protesters want gone too, was selected as the ruling party's candidate for president on Friday, leading to the prospect of further unrest should he be elected.
-The opposition's presidential nominee is Sajith Premadasa, while the potential dark horse is senior ruling party lawmaker Dullas Alahapperuma.
+Wickremesinghe is one of the top contenders to take on the role full-time but protesters also want him gone, leading to the prospect of further unrest should he be elected.
+The opposition's presidential nominee is Sajith Premadasa.
+The potential dark horse is senior ruling party lawmaker Dullas Alahapperuma.

+URGENT RELIEF PROGRAMME Wickremesinghe said on Saturday he would implement an urgent relief programme to provide fuel, gas and essential food items to Sri Lankans who are struggling because of the economic situation.
+He also promised to enter dialogue with protesters on reducing government corruption.

 Days-long fuel queues have become the norm in the island nation of 22 million, while foreign exchange reserves have dwindled to close to zero and headline inflation hit 54.6% last month.
 Sri Lanka received the first of three fuel shipments on Saturday, Energy Minister Kanchana Wijesekera said.
 These are the first shipments to reach the country in about three weeks.